Learning how to write a story outline is the key to a successful writing project, and this guide will show you step-by-step how to do just that.

 Exploring the Snowflake Method

 Best-selling author Randy Ingermanson teaches writers how to write novels and tackle the outlining process using what he calls the “snowflake method.”
-This method teaches the writer to start small, then build the story until you have a full, enjoyable book.
+This outline for writing a story method teaches the writer to start small, then build the story until you have a full, enjoyable book.

 The Snowflake Method gives you a way to organize your thoughts.
 In a way, it teaches you how to write a story outline and take all of your ideas, and put them into an organized form.